-As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.
+As Saudi Arabia’s capital, Riyadh is a cultural hub that boasts everything from ancient fortresses to modern glass skyscrapers.

-Even though Riyadh is an immense city with nearly 1,800 square kilometers, it is in its modest historic center (or downtown) where most of the interesting attractions are located, including remnants of the old city walls that once protected this ancient stop along the desert trade route.
+Even though it’s an immense city of nearly 1,800 square kilometers, the majority of the most interesting things to do in Riyadh are located in its modest historic center.
+This includes remnants of the old city walls that once protected this ancient stop along the desert trade route.

 Riyadh, and Saudi Arabia in general, are not a typical destination for most travelers, especially Americans, but the country is campaigning to change that with the recent introduction of a new online visa scheme that allows easy access to the country with a single entry visa (within a 30-day period).